joseeden/joeden/docs/009-Google-Cloud/Projects/100-GCP-DevOps-Project.md

 <!--
 ## NOTES

 ✔️ Copy the check sign when done with a task for a sprint.  -->

 ## Sprint 01

-:::note[TODOs]
+:::tip[TODOs]

-✔️ Create a Github Repo and clone it locally
+✔️ Create a Github Repo and clone it locally.

-✔️ Setup Github repo according to best practices
+✔️ Setup Github repo according to best practices.

-✔️ Code the application locally
+✔️ Code the application locally.

-✔️ Test the application locally
+✔️ Test the application locally.

 :::